NBA Rumors: Timberwolves Could Replace Tom Thibodeau With Fred Hoiberg As Head Coach, Per ‘ESPN’s Wojnarowski

 In the 2018 NBA offseason, the Minnesota Timberwolves became the center of controversy after Jimmy Butler expressed his frustration with his young teammates, specifically Karl-Anthony Towns and Andrew Wiggins.
 The drama continued until the start of the 2018-19 NBA season.
-When the Timberwolves succeeded to trade Butler to the Philadelphia 76ers for Robert Covington, Dario Saric, Jerryd Bayless, and a draft pick, most people expected things to be better in Minnesota.
+When the Timberwolves succeeded in trading Butler to the Philadelphia 76ers for Robert Covington, Dario Saric, Jerryd Bayless, and a draft pick, most people expected things to be better in Minnesota.

 Unfortunately, despite getting rid of the major distraction, the Timberwolves remain in the bottom half of the deep Western Conference.
 As of now, they are sitting in the No. 11 spot with a 19-21 record.
 With their failure to consistently win games, Timberwolves owner Glen Taylor recently made a big decision and fired Tom Thibodeau as president of basketball operations and head coach, according to a Twitter post by Adrian Wojnarowski of ESPN.

-Since the 2018 NBA offseason, there were already rumors that Tom Thibodeau’s days in Minnesota were already numbered, and as of now, it seems like Glen Taylor’s patience on him has run out.
+Since the 2018 NBA offseason, there have been rumors that Tom Thibodeau’s days in Minnesota were already numbered, and as of now, it seems like Glen Taylor’s patience with him has run out.
 Aside from Thibodeau, Timberwolves General Manager Scott Layden could also be on the verge of losing his job.
-As of now, the Timberwolves are yet to announce their new head coach and president of basketball operations, but in another Twitter post, Wojnarowski revealed that Taylor is giving former Chicago Bulls Head Coach Fred Hoiberg a “serious consideration” to be their new general manager or head coach.
+As of now, the Timberwolves are yet to announce their new head coach and president of basketball operations, but in another Twitter post, Wojnarowski revealed that Taylor is giving former Chicago Bulls Head Coach Fred Hoiberg “serious consideration” to be their new general manager or head coach.

 “Fred Hoiberg is a serious consideration of Minnesota owner Glen Taylor to become either the GM or head coach in the future, league sources tell ESPN.
 Hoiberg was an assistant GM in Minnesota prior to Iowa State.
 Scott Layden remains GM now.”